AJ01234/Data-Analysis-portfolio/README.md

 # Data-Analysis-portfolio
-[Remember to open links in a new tab to avoid closing the repository by mistake]
+[Remember to open links in a new tabs to avoid closing the repository by mistake]

 >This is the collection of my projects and works done in data analysis: